epfl-ada/ada-2025-project-adastraperaspera/data_story_rewritten.md

   <br><em>Figure 35.
 Distance–signature interaction patterns across D1–D5 and S1–S5 bins.</em>
 </p>

-We then evaluate whether explicitly modeling this interaction improves spatial generalization under the spatial-block split.
-We compare the spatial-block OOF performance of a distance/signature interaction model against ablations that include only distance or only signature.
+We then evaluate whether explicitly modeling this interaction improves generalization under the spatial-block split.
+To this end, we compare the spatial-block OOF performance of a distance/signature interaction model against ablations that include only distance or only signature.

 On average, the interaction model performs best, but the improvement over the simpler signature-only model is not statistically significant at the 95% confidence level.
-This result is informative in two ways: it reinforces the strength of neighborhood context as a standalone predictor, while also suggesting that (at least in aggregate) much of the interaction’s predictive value may already be captured by the neighbor signature itself.
-At the same time, the best- and worst-predicted genes vary substantially across variants, underscoring pronounced gene-to-gene heterogeneity in the extent and form of spatial dependence.
+This result reinforces the strength of neighborhood context as a standalone predictor.
+Further, it suggests that much of the interaction’s predictive value is already captured by the neighbor signature alone.
+Interestingly, however, the R^2 in best (Cst3, Gfap) and worst (Nrep) predicted genes varies substantially in all regression models.
+This highlights the strong variation in gene-to-gene spatial expression changes.

 <p align="center">
   <!-- This was obtained with plot_model_comparison_with_extremes in results.ipynb -->